The Forecasting performance of the Factor model with Martingale Difference errors: Comparison with other models

+In this section, we investigate the forecasting performance of the FMMDE model in a simulated environment.
+The exercise is based on a systematic comparison with the factor model defined in Stock and Watson, see \cite{stock2002forecasting} and \cite{stock2002macroeconomic}, which can be considered a well-established benchmark in the literature and can therefore be used as a standard of reference.
+Letting $\mathbf{S}=T^{-1}\sum_{t}\mathbf{x} _{t}\mathbf{x}_{t}^{\prime}$ and denoting the spectral decomposition of the covariance matrix by

-where $\mathbf{V}=(v_{1},...,v_{n})$ is the $(n\times n)$ matrix of orthonormal eigenvectors, $\mathbf{V^{\prime}V=I_{N}}$, \ we obtain an estimate of the $r$ common factors as
+where $\mathbf{V}=(v_{1},\dots,v_{n})$ is the $(n\times n)$ matrix of orthonormal eigenvectors, $\mathbf{V^{\prime}V=I_{N}}$, \ we obtain an estimate of the $r$ common factors as

-with $\mathbf{D}$ being the matrix matrix containing the square root of the ordered eigenvalues.
-Selection of the proper number of common factors is performed according to one of the information criteria proposed by Bai and Ng (2002).
+with $\mathbf{D}$ being the matrix containing the square root of the ordered eigenvalues.
+For completeness, we also discuss the relationship of FMMDE with the factor model introduced in \cite{lam2011estimation}, which can be regarded as an analog for FMMDE dealing with the case of serially linearly dependent factors.
+Such a model is based on the eigendecomposition of the matrix